10 Best Sites to Buy Instagram Followers (2026)

 Is it safe to buy Instagram followers in 2026?

 Yes, buying Instagram followers is safe when you use a service that delivers real-looking accounts gradually and never asks for your password.
-All 10 services ranked on this page met both criteria in our testing, and none of our test accounts received warnings or shadow bans.
-The risk comes from bargain-basement services that deliver bot accounts in a single instant drop — the behaviour Instagram's spam detection flags.
+All 10 services ranked on this page met both criteria in our assessment, and the five services we ran through our hands-on retention pilot picked up no warnings or shadow bans on the test profiles.
+The risk comes from bargain-basement services that deliver bot accounts in a single instant drop: the behaviour Instagram's spam detection flags.

 How much do Instagram followers cost?

 Instagram followers cost $1.99 to $3.49 per 100 on most reputable services, and $49 per month upward for organic-growth services that engage real users on your behalf.
 Bulk discounts typically kick in at the 5,000-follower tier.
-On our list, StormLikes is the cheapest at $1.99 per 100 and Growthoid is the priciest at $49/month but delivers the highest engagement rate.
+On our list, StormLikes is the cheapest at $1.99 per 100 and Kicksta is the priciest at $49/month, but as an organic-growth service it targets real users and typically yields higher-engagement followers than bulk packs.

 Will buying Instagram followers get my account banned?

 No, reputable services rarely cause account bans in 2026.
-None of the 25 test accounts we used in this review received a ban, shadow ban, or formal warning from Instagram.
-The risk rises sharply when you use services that deliver obvious bots instantly or that ask for your Instagram password to operate — avoid both.
+None of the test profiles we used in our hands-on retention pilot received a ban, shadow ban, or formal warning from Instagram.
+The risk rises sharply when you use services that deliver obvious bots instantly or that ask for your Instagram password to operate.
+Avoid both.
 Every service on this list passes those two safety checks.

 Can people tell if you buy Instagram followers?